cnico/dio-chacon-wifi-api/Protocol.md

     }
     }

-The oic.r.switch.binary gives the information if the light is on or off.
+The oic.r.switch.binary gives the information if the switch is on or off.

-# Switching a light on or off :
+# Switching a switch on or off :

     {"method":"POST","path":"/device/L4HActuator_.../action/switch","parameters":{"value":0},"id":12}